PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 Delegators are free to delegate to any validators according to their own criteria.
 Bottom line is that they must **DO YOUR OWN RESEARCH** and carry out their own due diligence on their chosen validator(s).
 That being said, the criterion we deem to be important include:

-* **Amount of self-delegated FX:** Amount of self-delegated FX a validator has.
-A validator with a higher amount of self-delegated FX has more skin in the game, making them more accountable for their actions.
+* **Amount of self-delegated PUNDIAI:** Amount of self-delegated PUNDIAI a validator has.
+A validator with a higher amount of self-delegated PUNDIAI has more skin in the game, making them more accountable for their actions.
-* **Total amount of delegated FX:** Total amount of FX delegated to a validator.
-The higher the amount of FX delegated to a validator, the higher the voting power of the validator.
+* **Total amount of delegated PUNDIAI:** Total amount of PUNDIAI delegated to a validator.
+The higher the amount of PUNDIAI delegated to a validator, the higher the voting power of the validator.
 A higher voting power shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
 Higher weighted validators also decrease the decentralisation of the network.
 * **Commission rate:** Commission applied to the revenue of validators before it is distributed to their delegators.
 * **Track record:** Points to note on the track record of a validator inlcudes seniority, past votes on proposals, historical average uptime and how often the node was compromised.